Pradyuman7/LookAtMe/Ideas.md

 - Please look at Rules for contributing above and just follow them, this makes sure you are contributing something significant
 - Yep, that's it :smile: :100:

+- If the user blinks their eyes 3 times in succession, then the app skips to the next video.

+- This idea would increase the functionality of the app by giving the user more functions that are easily accessible.
+Blinking your eyes 3 times doesn't naturally happen, but users can remember the command and execute it quickly.

+- The potential use case for this feature is in a dedicated media player, which requires simple commands that the user can use to interact with the video.